tmcoma/tomcat-extension/README.md

 tfx login -u https://neocio.visualstudio.com  -t <YOUR PAT>
 ```

 ## GUIDs
 You can use PowerShell to create a guid for the task.json's id using
 ```
 [guid]::NewGuid()
 ```

+## Roadmap
+This extension should be expanded to support the following

+* Parallel deployments of WAR files
+* Installing and Configuring Apache Tomcat instances

 ## See Also
 https://docs.microsoft.com/en-us/vsts/extend/publish/overview?view=vsts